WireGuard Split-Tunnel VPN: Secure Setup Guide

 ufw default allow outgoing

-Publicly Exposed Ports (INTENTIONAL)
+Publicly Exposed Ports (Intentional)

-ufw allow 22/tcp # SSH (rate-limited or WG-only)
+ufw allow 22/tcp # SSH — WireGuard-only or rate-limited (see SSH section below)

-ufw allow 80/tcp # HTTP
+ufw allow 80/tcp # HTTP — required for Let's Encrypt ACME certificate renewal

-ufw allow 443/tcp # HTTPS
+ufw allow 443/tcp # HTTPS — primary public-facing service endpoint

-ufw allow 51820/udp # WireGuard
+ufw allow 51820/udp # WireGuard — must be reachable for clients to establish the tunnel

-ufw allow 53/udp # DNS
+ufw allow 53/udp # DNS — AdGuard Home public resolver (UDP)

-ufw allow 53/tcp # DNS
+ufw allow 53/tcp # DNS — AdGuard Home public resolver (TCP)

-ufw allow 853/tcp # DNS-over-TLS
+ufw allow 853/tcp # DNS-over-TLS — encrypted DNS for supporting clients

 WireGuard Internal Traffic